 Here’s another idea.
 You can also just leave the protein out and go for a vegetarian version of this dish.
 I’ve done that before and my vegetarian guests were extremely chuffed!

 A dish to remember.

 Waterzooi (Belgian Chicken Stew Recipe)

-Since this chicken dish already contains potatoes, there’s nothing else you have to serve with it.
-Just a delicious glass of white wine I think would make it complete!
-Or just a little bit of bread to mop up the leftover cream sauce in the end.
+Because this chicken dish already contains potatoes, there’s nothing else you have to serve with it.
+Just a delicious glass of crisp ice cold white wine I think is all it needs to make it complete!
+Or maybe just a little bit of bread to mop up the leftover cream sauce in the end.

 Waterzooi, Belgian chicken stew with leeks, carrots and cream!